 - JurisPage is a web design and digital marketing company for lawyers.
 It offers website design, SEO, social media branding, and digital marketing services.
 Learn more about Uptime JurisPage.

 - Zola Creative is a web design and client generation firm that creates fun and interactive websites to help you build and grow your practice.
 Learn more about Zola Creative.

 Selecting Law Firm Website Designers and SEO Services Providers

-Your website is often your potential clients’ first view into your proverbial soul.
+Your website is often your potential clients’ first view into your law practice and greatly influences whether that person wants to hire you or not.
 You only have, at most, about 10 seconds to convince the average visitor to stick around.
 So you better make your first impression a doozy.
 That means your website has to sing.

 Before we go further, let’s get a few definitions out of the way: